22Neves/devsite-docs/guides/checkout-api-legacy/overview.en.md

  - list_title: Once in the payment screen, they choose one of the payment methods integrated to your checkout.
  - list_title: Then, they must provide the necessary details and complete the purchase without leaving your store.
   - list_title: Once Mercado Pago’s APIs process the payment, the purchase is confirmed.
- - button_description: How to integrate
+ - button_description: Discover the types of integration
- - button_link: /developers/en/docs/checkout-api-v2/create-application
+ - button_link: /developers/en/docs/checkout-api/types-of-integration
 ---

 ---